diegolehyt/project1/README.md

 # Description

-"Flydable" (Cheap Flight Finder) is an app that will help you find the cheapest flight tickets which will provide results in the currency of your choice.
+"Flydable" (Cheap EconomyFlight Finder) is an app that will help you find the cheapest flight tickets which will provide results in the currency of your choice.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by JavaScript plus the data from the APIs "Skypicker" and "Fixer".
 It also feature a clean and polished user interface and is responsive, ensuring that it adapts to multiple screen sizes. like: CellPhones "640px", Tablets "768px", and Laptops "980px".

 # Details